-2. Fill the channel up with the exact volume of the channel by pipetting through the pinhole.
+2. Fill the lower channel up with the exact volume of the channel by pipetting through the pinhole.

-Important: Adding the correct volume into the channel helps saving and concentrating the cells.
+Important: Adding the correct volume into the channel helps save and concentrate the cells.
 Thus, it promotes a faster creation of the monolayer along the channel.

-3. Cover the inlets and incubate until the cells attach (time may vary depending on the cell type).
+3. Cover the inlets, and incubate until the cells attach (time may vary depending on the cell type).